glassdfir/glassdfir.github.io/ADFIRWMC/Whole Course.md

  - Some tools are primarily geared for Law Enforcement and don't cater to the enterprise teams that will probably never testify in court.
  - Most are WAY overpriced for what they offer.

-I have a found a few tried and true tools
+Enough of my complaining.
+I will share what tools I use and why
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjQ2MjQzMTYxXX0=
+eyJoaXN0b3J5IjpbMzAzODQ0ODA0XX0=
 -->